 MBC Funding is obligated to offer to redeem the Notes if there occurs a "change of control" with respect to MBC Funding or the Company or if MBC Funding or the Company sell any assets unless, in the case of an asset sale, the proceeds are reinvested in the business of the seller.
 The redemption price in connection with a "change of control" will be 101% of the principal amount of the Notes redeemed plus accrued but unpaid interest thereon up to, but not including, the date of redemption.
-The redemption price in connection with an asset sale will be the outstanding principal amount of the Notes redeemed plus accrued but unpaid interest thereon up to, but not including, the date of redemption.
+The redemption price in connection with an asset sale will be the outstanding principal amount of the Notes redeemed plus accrued but unpaid interest thereon up to, but not including the Notes redeemed plus accrued but unpaid interest thereon up to, but not including principal amount of the Notes redeemed plus accrued but unpaid interest thereon up to, but not including principal amount of the Notes redeemed plus accrued but unpaid interest thereon up to, but not including, the date of redemption.

 The Company guaranteed MBC Funding's obligations under the Notes, which are secured by its pledge of 100% of the outstanding common shares of MBC Funding that it owns.
+The Company plans to refinance the Notes prior to their maturity.

-The Company's principal executive officers consist of Assaf Ran, who serves as its Chief Executive Officer and President, and Vanessa Kao, who serves as its Chief Financial Officer.
-As of December 31, 2023, each of Mr. Ran and Ms. Kao own an aggregate of \$704,000 and \$288,000 of the Notes, respectively.
+The Company's principal executive officers consist of Assaf Ran, who serves as the Company's Chief Executive Officer and President, and Vanessa Kao, who serves as its Chief Financial Officer.
+As of December 31, 2024, each of Mr. Ran and Ms. Kao own an aggregate of \$704,000 and \$288,000 of the Notes, respectively.